-I am a freelance editor and copy writer with extensive experience in the publishing industry and academia.
-I am very lucky to have worked with some wonderful clients, including publishers, government departments and agencies, non-governmental organisations, academics (editing and preparation of manuscripts for academic publishers), self-published authors, and Masters and PhD candidates (thesis editing).
+I am a freelance editor, proofreader and copy writer with extensive experience in the publishing industry and academia.
+I have worked with many wonderful clients, including publishers in Aotearoa New Zealand and overseas, government departments and non-governmental organisations, self-published authors, academics (editing and preparation of book manuscripts for academic publishers and articles for academic journals), and Masters and PhD candidates (thesis editing).

-I can shape and reorganise text to ensure the narrative remains fluid and readable, and, most of all, makes sense to tell the best possible story – whether fiction or non-fiction.
+I can shape and reorganise text to ensure the narrative remains fluid and readable, and, most of all, makes sense to tell the best possible story and retain the author’s unique voice – whether fiction or non-fiction and across a wide range of genres.

-Ralph Waldo Emerson claimed that “a foolish consistency is the hobgoblin of little minds”, in his celebration of human individuality.
+Ralph Waldo Emerson claimed, “a foolish consistency is the hobgoblin of little minds” in his celebration of human individuality.
 Consistency in writing is another matter entirely – it invisibly adds to the reading experience by avoiding distractions.
-I can smooth out all inconsistencies and errors with my excellent copy editing skills.
+I can smooth out all style inconsistencies and errors with my well-honed copy editing skills.

 Editing projects include: